2008 Seattle Seahawks season: Week 3: vs. St. Louis Rams

 The Seahawks stayed at home for a Week 3 NFC West duel with the St. Louis Rams.
 In the first quarter, Seattle's kicker Olindo Mare made a 28-yard field goal.
-The Seahawks continued their assault as QB Matt Hasselbeck completed a 10-yard TD pass to rookie WR Michael Bumpus and RB Julius Jones getting a 29-yard TD run.
+The Seahawks continued their assault as quarterback Matt Hasselbeck completed a 10-yard touchdown pass to rookie wide receiver Michael Bumpus and running back Julius Jones getting a 29-yard touchdown run.
 In the second quarter, the Rams got on the board with former Seahawks kicker Olindo Mare getting a 43-yard field goal.
-Seattle would reply with RB T. J. Duckett getting a 4-yard TD run.
+Seattle would reply with running back T. J. Duckett getting a 4-yard touchdown run.
 St. Louis tried to rally as Brown kicked a 29-yard field goal, yet the Seahawks continued to increase their lead with Mare's 38-yard field goal.

-In the third quarter, the Rams tried to come back as QB Marc Bulger completed a 21-yard TD pass to WR Dane Looker.
-In the fourth quarter, Seattle flew away as Duckett got a 1-yard TD run and Mare nailed a 38-yard field goal.
+In the third quarter, the Rams tried to come back as quarterback Marc Bulger completed a 21-yard touchdown pass to wide receiver Dane Looker.
+In the fourth quarter, Seattle flew away as Duckett got a 1-yard touchdown run and Mare nailed a 38-yard field goal.

 With the win, the Seahawks entered their bye week at 1–2.

 Week 5: at New York Giants

 Coming off their bye week, the Seahawks flew to Giants Stadium for a Week 5 duel with the defending Super Bowl champions, the New York Giants.
-In the first quarter, Seattle trailed early as QB Eli Manning completed a 32-yard TD pass to WR Domenik Hixon.
-The Seahawks responded with kicker Olindo Mare completing a 30-yard field goal, yet New York answered with RB Brandon Jacobs getting a 3-yard TD run.
-In the second quarter, the Giants increased their lead with kicker John Carney getting a 29-yard field goal, Jacobs getting a 1-yard TD run, and Carney making a 33-yard field goal.
+In the first quarter, Seattle trailed early as quarterback Eli Manning completed a 32-yard touchdown pass to wide receiver Domenik Hixon.
+The Seahawks responded with kicker Olindo Mare completing a 30-yard field goal, yet New York answered with running back Brandon Jacobs getting a 3-yard touchdown run.
+In the second quarter, the Giants increased their lead with kicker John Carney getting a 29-yard field goal, Jacobs getting a 1-yard touchdown run, and Carney making a 33-yard field goal.
 Seattle closed out the half with Mare kicking a 29-yard field goal.

-In the third quarter, New York pulled away as Manning completed a 23-yard TD pass to WR Sinorice Moss, along with Carney nailing a 35-yard field goal.
-In the fourth quarter, the Giants sealed the win as QB David Carr completed a 5-yard TD pass to Moss.
+In the third quarter, New York pulled away as Manning completed a 23-yard touchdown pass to wide receiver Sinorice Moss, along with Carney nailing a 35-yard field goal.
+In the fourth quarter, the Giants sealed the win as quarterback David Carr completed a 5-yard touchdown pass to Moss.

 With the loss, the Seahawks fell to 1–3.